showers-and-bs/transactional-inbox/README.md

     ],
 ```

-An event receive `ShowersAndBs\TransactionalInbox\Models\IncomingMessage` as argument, for example:
+An event receive object of class `ShowersAndBs\TransactionalInbox\Models\IncomingMessage` as argument, see example below:

 ```php
 <?php